With one of the most beautiful coastlines in the Caribbean, Jamaica is truly blessed when it comes to fantastic beaches.

 Indeed, it feels a million miles away from the lively Seven Mile Beach as it is quite undeveloped and has very little in the way of hotels, restaurants, bars, and resorts.
 Although Treasure Beach is very much off the beaten path, the word is spreading about how charming it is, and it’s only a matter of time before tourism to the area kicks off.

 The sleepy little fishing town does not have many facilities on offer, but there are a couple of excellent restaurants along the beachfront, as well as some great jerk chicken stands.
 Of the hotels, Jake’s is the most popular and has an awesome with lovely views out over the sea.
-Sandals is our favorite and where we suggest.
+Sandals South Coast is our favorite and where we suggest.

 For those on a Jamaican honeymoon consider Sandals South Coast Resort.
-We personally have stayed here in one of the famous overwater bungalow called the honeymoon villas.
+We personally have stayed here in one of the famous overwater bungalows called the honeymoon villas.
 There are two resorts with overwater villas in Jamaica, one in Montego Bay and one here in Treasure Beach.
 Click here to check rates.

 While the beach and scenery are nice enough without being anything special, Treasure Beach is located just a stone’s throw away from some must-see sights in Jamaica.
 The YS Falls, for instance, is around a 45-minute drive away.
 The waterfalls are amazing to see; there are also zip lines at YS Falls for those seeking an adrenaline rush.